 #84.
 Strawberry & Street Rhythms Festival, Wexford

 Strawberry & Street Rhythms Festival culminates in the Crowning of Strawberry Queen on Sunday 4thJune in Market Square.
-This year they are celebrating the 50th Year of the Strawberry Fair, and Strawberry Queens from over the last 50 years will be joining in the fun.
+This year they are celebrating the 51st Year of the Strawberry Fair.

 #85.
 Baltimore Pirate Festival, Cork

 All pirates (past and present) are invited to celebrate and commemorate the demise of 108 settlers taken away as slaves by Algerian Pirates on 20 June 1631 at the Baltimore Pirate Festival this June.
 Highlights includes visits to the thirteenth century fully restored O’Driscoll Castle, pirate dress competition, pirate boat trips, a family treasure hunt, and pirate bouncy castles and games.

 When: June 15th – 17th 2018

 Cork Midsummer Festival is Cork’s largest annual multi-disciplinary arts festival for all ages along the banks of the river Lee, with many national and international theatre and music events, and the return of family favourite, Picnic in the Park.